Children's Day: Ecuador

 In Ecuador, Children's Day (Día del Niño) is celebrated on 1 June.
 Generally, kids up to 12 years old receive presents.

 Paraguay

 In Paraguay, Children's Day is celebrated on 16 August, day of the Battle of Acosta Ñu, where it is said that 20,000 men from the Triple Alliance were awaited by a Paraguayan force made up of 3,500 children ages six to fifteen, ordered to hold the Alliance forces while the president Solano Lopez could escape.
-Even though Paraguay had been already completely defeated, it is said that Lopez forced them to stay and face the enemy, others sources claim that the children volunteered to fight against the Allied forces after their families had been killed by the advancing allied forces (see more in Paraguayan War).
-Children's Day is a national holiday, used to remember the event, which happened during the five-year war.
+Even though Paraguay had been already completely defeated, it is said that Lopez forced them to stay and face the enemy; others sources claim that the children volunteered to fight against the Allied forces after their families had been killed by the advancing allied forces (see more in Paraguayan War).
+Since 1948, Children's Day has been a national holiday, used to remember the event, which happened during the five-year war.